-Hungary: Gas interconnection with Serbia will deliver gas at the end of next year5.
-June 2020. / SEE Energy News
+Hungary: Gas interconnection with Serbia will deliver gas at the end of next year, SEE Energy News

 Hungary could start taking deliveries of gas via Serbia from October 2021, said Hungarian Minister of Foreign Affairs and Trade Peter Szijjarto after meeting with Serbian Minister of Energy and Mining Aleksandar Antic.

 At the meeting, state-owned Hungarian Electricity Works (MVM) signed a Memorandum of Understanding with Serbian state-owned power utility EPS and gas company Srbijagas on the development of energy interconnections between the two countries.